Scaruu/delete-messages-and-replies-slack.js/README.md

 - Your Slack User ID to target your messages and replies.
 - Your Slack App Token.

-## 1 :inbox_tray: Install NodeJS on your PC:
+## :one: :inbox_tray: Install NodeJS on your PC:

 - Go to [NodeJs](https://nodejs.org/en)
 - Type "node -v" in your terminal to check that Node Js is correctly installed.

-## 2 :id: Get your Channel ID:
+## :two: :id: Get your Channel ID:

 - Connect to your slack workspace from your browser,
 - Go to the channel in which you want to delete your messages,
 - Get the channel ID : https://app.slack.com/client/SERVER_ID/CHANNEL_ID.

-## 3 :id: Get your User ID:
+## :three: :id: Get your User ID:

 - Connect to your slack workspace,
 - Go to your profile,
 - Click on the buttons containing 3 dots, then on "Copy Member ID".

-## 4 :id: Get your Slack App Token/User OAuth Token:
+## :four: :id: Get your Slack App Token/User OAuth Token:

 - Go to [Slack App API/App](https://api.slack.com/apps/).
 - Click on "Create New App".